erikreimert/kasheesh/Task2/readMe.txt

 I tried implementing differentiation, but any attempt I had with it would fill my evaluations with NAN values which in turn broke MAE.
 It might be worth looking into this, specially given the outliers in the data that would be compensated by this.

+I could also combine the forecasts of several ARIMA models with different parameters (maybe even other forecasting methods) to attempt and crete a more robust model.

 ** File Description:
 - `combined_transactions.csv`: Input CSV file containing transaction data.